stjude/fuzzion2/README.md

 Usage: fuzzort < fuzzion2_hits > sorted_hits
 ```

-If the read pairs for a sample are stored in multiple pairs of FASTQ files, run
-`fuzzion2` once for each pair of FASTQ files and concatenate the resulting output
-files.
-Then run `fuzzort` on the concatenated file to get a single sorted file
-of hits.

 Run `fuzzion2html` to produce an HTML file that provides an attractive display
 of hits when opened in a browser such as Google Chrome or Microsoft Edge.
 SNPs, indels, and sequencing errors are highlighted in the display.